Barrett's Esophagus is the only known precursor of Esophageal Adenocarcinoma.1

 Criteria: epithelial surface appearing saw-toothed, non equidistant glands, glands unequal in size and shape, pleomorphic and enlarged cells

 Cellvizio® leads to better informed patient management by providing additional advanced imaging, enabling real-time tissue assessment and early detection.

-Physicians are able to rule-in or rule-out intestinal metaplasia when there are Gastroesophageal reflux disease (GERD) symptoms, and can monitor disease progression for BE or Low Grade Dysplasia/High Grade Dysplasia.4,5,6
+Physicians are able to rule-in or rule-out intestinal metaplasia when there are Gastroesophageal Reflux Disease (GERD) symptoms8, allowing early detection of BE5 and then, they can monitor disease progression for BE.6,7

-Physicians also are able to define the location and lateral extent of neoplasia inducing clinical intervention, as well as confirm cancer progression and assess margins.7
+Physicians also are able to define the location and lateral extent of neoplasia inducing clinical intervention9, pCLE can lead to positive redirection of therapy.10

-4. Sharma P. et al. Real-time increased detection of Neoplastic tissue in Barrett’s Esophagus with pCLE; Final results of a multi-center prospective international randomized controlled trial, Gastrointest Endosc, 2011 (DONT BIOPSE).
+6. Sharma P. et al. Real-time increased detection of Neoplastic tissue in Barrett’s Esophagus with pCLE; Final results of a multi-center prospective international randomized controlled trial, Gastrointest Endosc, 2011.

 7. Canto M. et al. In vivo endomicroscopy improves detection of Barrett’s Esophagus related neoplasia: a multicenter international randomized controlled trial, GIE, 2013.

 8. Kiesslich R. et al. In vivo histology of Barrett’s Esophagus and Associated Neoplasia by CLE, Clinical Gastro and Hepatology, 2006.

 9. Wang K. et al. Use of probe-based confocal laser endomicroscopy (pCLE) in gastrointestinal applications.
 A consensus report based on clinical evidence.
 UEGW Journal, 2015.